docutils/docutils/sandbox/docpy-writer/README.txt

 * mkpydoc.py:

+  - 2006-05-27:

+    - parameters in ``[]`` are marked optional.
-  - 2006-05-27: definition lists with classifiers for information units.
+    - definition lists with classifiers for information units.
   - 2006-05-13: Take moduleinfo from docinfo fields.
   - 2006-05-08: Change to generate pydoc tableii.
   - 2006-04-28: